 The HFB scenario’s high pastureland requirements led to a greater expansion into available land that is likely more directly attributed to food than to fuel so roughly 25%-35% of expansion into forest and grassland seen in the HFB scenario is attributable to biofuels.

-Our scenario analysis shows that even under our limiting assumptions about the future, fairly aggressive future biofuel and food demands could mostly be met using a combination of agricultural and other available land.
+Our scenario analysis shows that, even under our limiting assumptions about the future, fairly aggressive future biofuel and food demands could mostly be met using a combination of agricultural and other available land.
 However, across all scenarios demands for the highest land-using meat commodity (e.g., beef) were difficult to meet given diet, population and other assumptions, particularly the assumption that non-meat demands (including biofuels) would be met first.
 Under the most extreme conditions in the HFB scenario there were some supply shortfalls relative to projected food commodity demand in the 2020-2030 timeframe.
 These supply shortfalls occurred when the rate of increase in food and biofuel demand was at its peak.

 Our analysis is limited in several keys respects.
 We did not examine additional land intensifications or advanced biofuel systems using wastes and residues that would reduce land expansion requirements.
-These systems could mitigate the increases in cropland area, but are not expected to alter the underlying dynamics in the current version of the model because these factors (e.g, land intensifications and using wastes and residues) could change the level of land requirements but not the underlying dynamics of how land is used.
-One exception, which could change the underlying dynamics is to allow gcellulosic fuel feedstocks to grow on the abandoned land category, which is not currently allowed in BioLUC
+These systems could mitigate the increases in cropland area, but are not expected to alter the underlying dynamics in the current version of the model, because these factors,e.g, land intensifications and using wastes and residues, could change the amount of land required but not the underlying dynamics of how land is used.
+One exception, which could change the underlying dynamics is to allow cellulosic fuel feedstocks to grow on the abandoned land category, which is not currently allowed in BioLUC

-BioLUC and SD often include general simplifications outlined in table 1 primarily related to data and economic relationships operating at relatively aggregated low-resolution level.
+BioLUC and SD often include general simplifications, outlined in Table 1, primarily related to data and economic relationships, operating at relatively aggregated low-resolution level.
 Of particular importance is the lack of inter-regional dynamics in a two region system.
-Model simplifications prevent the study of key dynamics emerging from or the direct result of greater model detail.
-For example, the inclusion of additional regions could have trade dynamics in which greater LUC occurred in some areas over other rather than the more proportional distribution seen in this analysis.
+Model simplifications prevent the study of key dynamics emerging from, or the direct result of, greater model detail.
+With the inclusion of additional regions ,trade dynamics in which greater LUC occurred in some areas over others could be explored, beyond the more proportional distribution seen in this analysis.

 Acknowledgements